stevenGarciaDev/phuket-list-client/README.md

 This project is the Front End for the Cloud Computing Senior Project class at Cal State University of Long Beach.

-The live project can be found here: [https://phuketlist.herokuapp.com/].
+The live project can be found here: [https://phuket-list.herokuapp.com/].

+The repo for the API of the site can be found here: [https://github.com/stevenGarciaDev/phuket-list-api].

 Clone the project and install the dependencies with npm.